At this point, I want to introduce another term that has a different meaning to economists and the general public.

 Rent-seeking is a way of transferring previously-existing wealth to oneself by something other than voluntary trade.
 It typically involves a transfer of wealth, not a creation of wealth like that which occurs in a market with voluntary trade driven by utility and profit maximization.
+Rent-seeking is the attempt to gain wealth without creating wealth.
 I will list a couple of examples of rent-seeking for illustration.
 Stealing is perhaps the “purest” example of rent-seeking.
 A thief takes what others earned without earning it.
 You may think that a thief invested time and energy in planning and executing the crime.
 However, it’s important to note that theft is simply a transfer of your stuff to me (should I steal from you), and that NOTHING IS CREATED.
 In a market transaction, buyers and sellers exchange goods for cash, and both sides benefit, so wealth is generated.
 In stealing, wealth is transferred, not generated.
 This is a rather extreme example, but it drives home the notion that rent-seeking is about transfers of wealth from one sector of society to another that are not the result of voluntary, mutually beneficial transactions, but instead are transfers of wealth that are effected by some sort of force.
 A mugger might hit you over the head and take your wallet, but when government takes wealth from one sector and transfers to another, there is the implied force that comes from the government having enforcement agents (police, prosecutors) to ensure that its wishes are carried out.

 Now, putting aside the notion of simple theft, which is, in theory, opposed by governments, let us start to look at forms of rent-seeking that arise out of the seeking of favors from government.
 OK, so now we are talking about government power.
 Government has the power to pass laws, to write regulations, to collect taxes and to enforce the laws, regulations and taxes.
 Because members of government have lots of power, they have lots of favors to dole out, and it is the competition for these favors that forms the basis of rent-seeking.
 Firms are competing with each other, but instead of competing for customers by offering better products or better service at lower prices, they are competing for government favors.
 Instead of employing salesmen or engineers or factory workers, they are employing lawyers and lobbyists.